FREQUENTLY ASKED QUESTIONS (FAQs) – PREMISE LIABILITY, DOG BITES, BURNS & OTHER NON MOTOR VEHICLE PERSONAL INJURY ACCIDENTS

 If you are ever bitten by a dog or dogs, here are some of the things that you should do:

-- Obtain the name and address of any witnesses
+- Obtain the name, address and telephone numbers of any witnesses.

-- Note the address where the dog bite occurred
+- Note the location and address where the dog bite or dog attack occurred.

-- Look for any surveillance cameras that may have recorded this incident
+- Look for any surveillance or video cameras that may have recorded this incident.

 - Report the dog bite to Animal Control for prompt investigation, including quarantining the dog to be sure it does not have rabies.

-- Contact an experienced California dog bite personal injury attorney for a FREE consultation and immediate assistance, including help with medical care and treatment and to ascertain whether the responsible parties had applicable liability insurance coverage at the time of the dog bite incident.
+- Contact an experienced California dog bite personal injury attorney for a FREE consultation and immediate assistance, including help with medical care and treatment and also to ascertain whether the responsible parties had applicable liability insurance coverage (such as homeowners insurance or apartment renters insurance) at the time of the dog bite or dog attack incident.

 For more information on dog bite and dog attack cases, please visit our web site pages on Dog Bite Cases and call us now for an absolutely FREE consultation.
 There is no FEE on dog bite cases until we win!